What Brexit Means for UK Importers and Exporters?

 What if I run an Australian Business and export from/to the UK?

 Whilst the changes between the EU and UK trade above may sound complicated, the good news is, this will have minimal impact on Australian businesses.
 Whilst we are seeing some delays with UK exports and imports due to congestion and the ports, this is much in line with the global situation as a consequence of COVID19.
-We are currently encouraged by the potential for a UK/ Australia free trade agreement to allow for improved trade between our two countries and more opportunities for our clients.

 Final tip – hire a professional freight forwarder